CSPR Resources

 Permission Numbers

 Some courses may require a permission number in order to register.
-If you need a permission number, please see the linked document for contact information.
+If you need a permission number, refer to the linked document for contact information.

 - Note: Permission numbers are individualized for each student and can only be used once.
-Please do not share your permission number with any other students.
+Do not share your permission number with any other students.

 Milestones

-For the administrative steps that you need to take for each milestone (E.g. MA Thesis, Prelim Written Exam, Final Oral Exam, etc.), please see "Degree Requirements of the Clinical Program", our "PhD Progress Checklist", or our "APCS Track Timeline" within the CSPR Handbook.
+For the administrative steps that you need to take for each milestone (E.g. MA Thesis, Prelim Written Exam, Final Oral Exam, etc.), refer to the following sections in the CSPR Handbook:

 Practicum